neil-edelman/boxes/doc/readme.md

 * [tree](tree.md)
 * [trie](trie.md) —requires bmp

+`C90` requires identifiers to be a minimum of 31 significant initial characters in an internal identifier or a macro name.
+If one's compiler is `C89` and does the very minimum, it probably won't be enough to differentiate all the private symbols.
+One may have to abbreviate.

+## Fixme

 Fix documentation generator.
 `graph.h` HAS_GRAPH_H?
 Maybe deque will be useful? a linked list of nodes of increasing size, starts at 64, starts at 1/3 the way in.
 Maybe error reporting goes in `box.h`?

-`C90` requires identifiers to be a minimum of 31 significant initial characters in an internal identifier or a macro name.
-If your compiler is `C89` and does the very minimum, it probably won't be enough to differentiate all the private symbols.
-One may have to abbreviate.
+Rethink `compare.h` and `iterate.h`.
+Get `cdoc` to recognize `.svg`.

 # Symbols